NMAtapoor/Imbalanced-Data-Pipeline/README.md

     - Identify the location and filename of the CSV dataset.
     - Load the CSV file using Pandas or another library.
     - Verify that the file is readable and accessible.
-    - Log extraction success or errors for traceability.

 </details>